At a castle in Austria, villagers and refugees celebrate Eid al-Adha

 By Shadia Nasralla

-BRUCKNEUDORF, Austria, Sept 24 An ancient castle in an Austrian village somewhere between Vienna and Hungary is not where you would expect to see an Islamic celebration.
+BRUCKNEUDORF, Austria An ancient castle in an Austrian village somewhere between Vienna and Hungary is not where you would expect to see an Islamic celebration.

 But on Thursday, Austrians in the village of Bruckneudorf came together with Syrian and Iraqi refugees to celebrate the Islamic holiday of Eid al-Adha.